 Strategic Considerations for Alphabetic Roulette

 As an offshoot of roulette, and thus a pure game of chance, Alphabetic Roulette online offers no ability to influence the outcome through proper strategy.
-You can check the Wizard of Odds page for more information about this game.

 And like the classic version of the game, all bets offer the exact same house edge of 4 percent, so none of the wagers on the table represent better or worse options comparatively speaking.